cplAloysius/SC7_Group4_MiniProject/README.md

 - For Machine Learning
   - Tokenise "title" and "text" column
   - Removed punctuations, non ascii characters, stop-words (common English words that are irrelevant for Machine Learning)
-  - Split into N-grams of 1 to 3 words
+  - Split into n-grams of 1 to 3 words
 ## Exploratory Data Analysis
 - Participants_count has the strongest negative correlation with spam_score, suggests a linear relationship between participants/engagement and news not being fake
 - "informationclearinghouse.info" is a potential fake news site